rust-lang/rust/text/0000-string-patterns.md

 ### Why `(uint, uint)` instead of `&str`

+> Note: This section is a bit outdated now

-It would be possible to define `next_match` and `next_match_back` to return an `&str` to the match instead of `(uint, uint)`.
+It would be possible to define `next` and `next_back` to return `&str`s instead of `(uint, uint)` tuples.

-A concrete matcher impl could then make use of unsafe code to construct such an slice cheaply, and by its very nature it is guaranteed to lie on utf8 boundaries, which would also allow not marking the traits as unsafe.
+A concrete searcher impl could then make use of unsafe code to construct such an slice cheaply, and by its very nature it is guaranteed to lie on utf8 boundaries, which would also allow not marking the traits as unsafe.